Developer-felix/Developer-felix/README.md

-### Hi there 👋
+### Hi 👋  I'm Onjomba Felix
+I am a software developer from Kenya 🏔.
+I create websites for clients and my own project & share my skills to friends with Open Source Projects for FREE.
 <!--
 **Developer-Felix/Developer-felix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+### 🤔 Current Status

-- 🔭 I’m currently working on ...
+ - 🔭 I’m currently working on Django Projects.
-- 🌱 I’m currently learning ...
+ - 🌱 I’m currently learning Rest API & Performance Optimization in Django

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+### 💬 Ask me about
+ - Software Development in Python, ReactJs & Django
+ - Basic C, CPP, PHP, Java.
+ - Mpesa Intergration with Daraja API

+### 🔭 I’m currently working On
+  - Students Management System

+### 🌱 I’m currently learning
+ - Frontend Engineering with React and Redux
+### 👯 I’m looking to:
+ - collaborate on Voice Based Email System For The Blind
-- 📫 How to reach me: ...
+###  📫 How to reach me:
-- 😄 Pronouns: ...
+ - Email: onjombafelix@gmail.com
+ - LinkedIn: linkedin.com/in/onjomba
+ - Twitter : @FOnjomba

-- ⚡ Fun fact: ...
+### ⚡ Fun fact:
--->
+ - 👨🏼‍🍳 Can Cook
+ - ♥️ coding with my GirlFriend Debrah Nyatichi
+ - ♥️ Traveling